-Following profound research questions which emerged are:
+Thus, the following profound research questions emerge are:

-- 1. What is the status of Physical Facilities of Ashram Schools for Scheduled Tribes in Gujarat? - 2.
-What is the status of the Human Resources of Ashram Schools for Scheduled Tribes in Gujarat? - 3.
-What is the status of Enrollment and Drop-outs of Ashram Schools for Scheduled Tribes in Gujarat? - 4.
-How do Classroom Transactions take place in Ashram Schools for Scheduled Tribes in Gujarat? - 5.
-What is the status of academic achievements of students of Ashram Schools for Scheduled Tribes in Gujarat? - 6.
-What are the problems faced by Students, Teachers, and administrators of Ashram Schools for Scheduled Tribes in Gujarat?

-7. What are the suggestions of Students, Teachers, and Administrators for the improvement of functions of Ashram Schools for Scheduled Tribes in Gujarat?
+- What is the status of the Physical Facilities of Ashram Schools for Scheduled Tribes in Gujarat? - What is the status of the Human Resources of Ashram Schools for Scheduled Tribes in Gujarat? - What is the status of Enrollment and Dropouts of Ashram Schools for Scheduled Tribes in Gujarat? - 4 How do Classroom Transactions take place in Ashram Schools for Scheduled Tribes in Gujarat? - What is the status of the Human Resources of Ashram Schools for Scheduled Tribes in Gujarat? - What are the problems for students, Teachers, and Administrators of Ashram Schools for Scheduled Tribes in Gujarat? - What are the suggestions of Students, Teachers, and administrators to improve the functions of Ashram Schools for Scheduled Tribes in Gujarat?